syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/WPF.md

 The Syncfusion HTML to PDF converter is a .NET library used to convert HTML or web pages to PDF in WPF application.

-## Steps to convert Html to PDF document in WPF:
+## Steps to convert Html to PDF document in WPF

 1. Create a new WPF application project.
 ![Convert HTMLToPDF WPF Step1](htmlconversion_images/WPF_Step1.png)